 Search engines look for both inbound and outbound links when they search your site.
 Inbound links redirect to another page on your site, and outbound links will bring the reader to another site.
 It’s important to include both types in your content if you want to build your rank, but make sure the links are meaningful.
 Just like how flooding your posts with keywords you think will stick is considered spam, using too many useless links will detract from your ranking.

 Many people take SEO into their own hands without any knowledge of how to go about it.
 When they don’t see the results they want, they become frustrated.
-If you’re not an expert but you’re in charge of optimizing a large site, then it might be in your best interest to get someone who really knows what he or she is doing.
+If you’re not an expert but you’re in charge of optimizing a large site, then it might be in your best interest to get an SEO Expert who really knows what he or she is doing.

 If you’re still feeling lost about SEO or just want to learn more, join us for our seminar Search Optimization Redefined on July 8, 2015.